Admission & Financial Aid

 Why isn’t all my financial aid showing on my bill?

 The most common reason for your financial aid not showing on your bill would be because you have not yet completed your financial aid file for all aid to post to your account.
 It is the student’s responsibility to ensure this file is complete as soon as possible to avoid any delays or cancellation of funds.

 How long do I have to pay a charge that was assessed to my account after the original student/schedule bill?

 Since you are notified if you have a balance after school starts via your Concordia-Chicago email, you have 30 days from the date of the statement to pay your balance.
 If you do not pay your balance, you will be assessed service charges accordingly.

 What does it mean if I have a Business Services hold on my account?

-A Business Service hold is automatically placed on your account if you have an outstanding balance.
-This hold prevents the release of transcripts, additional registration, and receiving a diploma in some cases.
+A Business Services hold is automatically placed on your account if you have an outstanding balance.
+This hold prevents the release of transcripts, additional registration and receiving a diploma, in some cases.